freddorn/relaxing-hotsprings/README.md

 ### Existing Features
 * The Navbar includes a Book Now link to Booking.com.
+* A Book Now button that links to Booking.com is on all the pages, except the Contact page.
 * Image Carousel
 * Contact Form
 * Social Media Links